 Placer mining offers little in economic return to offset the environmental damage.
-In 2015, the B.C. government collected an estimated \$64,965 in royalties, and the placer miners who filed mineral tax returns reported gold sales of \$12,982,931.
-There were 542 placer mines with a permit to operate in 2016, and almost 3,000 placer claims reporting work.
+In 2017, the B.C. government collected an estimated \$78,600 in royalties, and the placer miners who filed mineral tax returns reported gold sales of only \$15,720,000.
+There were 558 placer mines with a permit to operate in 2017, while in 2015 (the most recent available data) there were almost 3,000 placer claims reporting work.